open-telemetry/opentelemetry.io/content/en/docs/security/security-response.md

 known to help with scoring and prioritization.

 The TC should receive the message and re-direct it to the relevant repo maintainers for ownership.
-If possible the repo maintainers will engage and ask the person making the public report if the issue can be handled via a private disclosure process.
-If the reporter denies the request, the repo maintainers will move swiftly with the fix and release process.
+If possible the repository maintainers will engage and ask the person making the public report if the issue can be handled via a private disclosure process.
+If the reporter denies the request, the repository maintainers will move swiftly with the fix and release process.
 In extreme cases you can ask GitHub to delete the issue but this generally isn't necessary and is unlikely to make a public disclosure less damaging.